NC Real Estate Licensing Guide

 06

-North Carolina requires additional post-licensing education within your first provisional period.
-This is mandatory to convert from provisional to full broker status.
-It's structured — not a burden if you plan for it.
+NC requires post-licensing education within your provisional period.
+This is what converts you from provisional to full broker status.
+Plan for it — don't let it sneak up on you.

 Pre-Licensing School

 We consistently point new agents toward Superior School of Real Estate.
-They've got one of the highest pass rates in North Carolina, their instructors know the material, and their courses are available online so you can work through them on your own schedule.
+They've got one of the highest pass rates in NC, the courses are online so you can work around a job, and the material actually maps to how the exam is written.

 Real estate pre-licensing education in North Carolina